Cartar/Blog/content/books/MyPersonalMBA.md

 draft: true
 ---

 I enjoyed this book, but am hesitant to recommend it to others.
 The writting is only OK, and so much of the content felt somewhat common sense.
 However, I did find multiple nuggets worth keeping!

-These are my brief notes from those nuggets.
+# My favourite takeaways

 ### Prototyping
 When developing a business, iteration and feedback are key.
 Offering a pre-order with full access to the witten Prototype (description of what is being offered) is ideal.